-The first one relates to underground resources, such as oil, silver, or natural gas.
+The first relates to underground resources, such as oil, silver, or natural gas.

-There are different online auction providers and brokers, such as EnergyNet and Oil & Gas Asset House (source).
+Different online auction providers and brokers exist, such as EnergyNet and Oil & Gas Asset House.

 Air rights are the property interest in the “space” above the earth’s surface.